Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 - Reports of sticky accelerator pedals (yikes!)

-Both years saw recalls for coolant pump failures and wiper malfunctions.
+Both years saw recalls for coolant pump failures and wiper defects.
 Not exactly the smooth sailing Mercury was hoping for.

 Check out the NHTSA recalls and complaints for the 2005 and 2006 Mariners.